Decoupled Functional Central Limit Theorems for Two-Time-Scale Stochastic Approximation: Main Results

 \section{Main Results}

 In this section, we present our main results.
 Section~\ref{sec:fclt:construct} details the construction of continuous-time trajectories.
-Section~\ref{sec:fclt:theo} formally states our decoupled FCLT.
+Section~\ref{sec:fclt:theo} formally states our decoupled FCLTs and discusses their implications.
 Finally, Section~\ref{sec:fclt:exam} showcases several examples illustrating applications of our theorems.